March 11, 2026

 Sample Aptitude CAT Questions 2026 are as follows:

 Q1.
-Peter received 30% of the total marks and failed by ten marks, whereas John received 40% and scored 15 marks more than the passing marks.
+Peter received 30% of the total marks and failed by 10 marks, whereas John received 40% and scored 15 marks above the passing mark.
 Find the passing marks.

 a) 250